JamesWP/nomic/active_rules.md

 no provision for starting another game.
 This rule takes precedence over every other rule determining the winner of the game.

+##302 - Generating random numbers

+When a random integer is required, it shall be derived in the following manner:

+1) A date shall be chosen such that:

+a) The London Stock Exchange is actively trading on that date.

+b) The date shall not be in the past.

+c) The date shall be the earliest valid date in the future.

+d) If the London Stock Exchange has already closed on that date, it is considered to be in the past, and invalid.

+2) Let X equal the closing price of the FTSE 100 on that date, as given by http://www.bloomberg.com/quote/UKX:IND in GBp.

+3) If X is non-integral, it shall be multiplied by 10 until it is an integer.

+4) If a minimum and a maximum value are specified, let X = min + (X % max)

+5) X is the random integer.